 When the pair later returned east, Kearny had Frémont arrested at Fort Leavenworth, Kansas.
 Accused of mutiny and other less serious offenses, Frémont appeared before a court-martial in Washington, DC.
 On February 17, 1848, the panel found Frémont not guilty of treason, but guilty of insubordination.
 Two days later, President James K. Polk overturned the court’s decision to dismiss Frémont from the service.
 Polk proclaimed that “Lieutenant-colonel Frémont will accordingly be released from arrest, will resume his sword, and report for duty.”
 Deeply offended by the court’s sentence, however, Frémont resigned from the army.

 Frémont established residence in Monterey.
-When Congress admitted California to the Union on September 9, 1850, voters elected Frémont as one of the new state’s first two United States senators.
+When Congress admitted California to the Union on September 9, 1850, Frémont became one of the new state’s first two United States senators.
 Frémont served briefly in the 31st Congress from September 10, 1850, until his term expired on March 3, 1851.
-As a Free Soil Democrat, lost his bid for reelection because of his strong anti-slavery views.
+As a Free Soil Democrat, Frémont lost his seat in the Senate because of his strong anti-slavery views.

 1856 Presidential Candidate

 Following his defeat, Frémont returned to private life and focused his attention on his California enterprises.
-Soon after the American Civil War began, President Lincoln offered Frémont a commission as a major general in the Union Army on May 14, 1861.
+Soon after the American Civil War began, President Abraham Lincoln offered Frémont a commission as a major general in the Union volunteer army on May 14, 1861 (see General Orders, No. 64 (U.S. War Department)).
 Although Frémont had no experience commanding a large force, Lincoln found the Pathfinder’s popularity and political influence compelling.
 Like the other political generals whom the president commissioned at the beginning of the war, Frémont proved to be less than successful on the battlefield.

 Western Department Commander

-On July 3, 1861, the United States War Department issued General Orders No. 40, assigning Frémont to command the newly created Western Department, which comprised the State of Illinois, the Territory of New Mexico, and most of the land between the Mississippi River and the Rocky Mountains.
+On July 3, 1861, the United States War Department issued General Orders, No. 40 (U.S. War Department), assigning Frémont to command the newly created Western Department, which comprised the State of Illinois, the Territory of New Mexico, and most of the land between the Mississippi River and the Rocky Mountains.
 Operating out of St. Louis, Frémont soon proved to be an embarrassment to the Lincoln administration.